It is a powerful aromatic amino acid that is a staple for dopamine, epinephrine, norepinephrine, and thyroid hormones.

-It produces important brain chemicals that help nerve cells communicate and can even regulate mood.
-Despite these benefits, tyrosine supplementation can have side effects and interact with medications.
+It produces essential brain chemicals that help nerve cells communicate and regulate mood.
+Tyrosine supplementation can have side effects and interact with medications despite these benefits.

-It is found in many foods, especially cheese, where it was discovered for the first time.
+It is found in many foods, especially cheese, where it was discovered first.
 In fact, “tyros” means “cheese” in Greek.
-It is also found in chicken, turkey, fish, dairy products and most other protein-rich foods.
+It is also found in chicken, turkey, fish, dairy products, and most other protein-rich foods.

 Tyrosine is a neutral aromatic amino acid.
 It is a building block for proteins.

 In the body, tyrosine is used primarily in the brain as a precursor to a class of neurotransmitters called catecholamines (dopamine, norepinephrine, and epinephrine).
 These catecholamines are used in many different cognitive functions.